yig/graphics662-pipeline/README.md

 **Specular lighting**.
 Specular lighting depends on both the normal and view direction, but further appromixations make precomputation possible.
 The approximation used in the Unreal Engine and Filament is the split-sum approximation [[1]](https://cdn2.unrealengine.com/Resources/files/2013SiggraphPresentationsNotes-26915738.pdf) [[2]](https://www.mathematik.uni-marburg.de/~thormae/lectures/graphics1/graphics_10_2_eng_web.html#38)).
 We will use a simpler approximation, again based on mipmaps.

 Our key observation is that our specular lobe is centered around the reflected view direction $l = \mathrm{reflect}( -v, n )$. (`reflect()` is a GLSL function.)
 In other words, light coming from $l$ has the least attenuation (highest influence).
 The amount of attenuation is based on the angle with respect to $l$ *and* the roughness parameter.
 Surfaces with roughness $= 1.0$ exhibit diffuse-like scattering.
 Integrating over the lobe is again like taking a weighted average over all light directions and multiplying by the area of integration ($\pi$ for the unit circle we project onto).
 In the case of specular reflection, we can approximate the weighted average by sampling the cube map once in the $l$ direction with a mipmap level somewhere between 0 and the maximum level.
-We have one more modification to make for energy conservation.
-The $D _ {GGX}$ term in the BRDF's specular component $f _ r$ is what determines the shape of the specular lobe.
-It distributes the specular energy.
-(The integral of $D _ {GGX} \cos \theta$ over the hemisphere sums to 1, which is what gives us our energy conservation.)
-Since we are only sampling it once, we need to cancel this term by dividing by it.
+We have one more modification to make.
+We need to divide by the probability $p(l)$ of light coming from this direction.
+(See the bonus numerical integration section for pointers to derivations of this probability.)

 In summary, we can replace the integral over the specular component of the rendering equation: